ycm-core/YouCompleteMe/README.md

 With async diagnostics, LSP servers might send new diagnostics mid-typing.
 If seeing these new diagnostics while typing is not desired, this option can be set to 0.

+In addition, this option is recommended when `g:ycm_echo_current_diagnostic` is set to `virtual-text` as it prevents updating the virtual text while you are typing.

 Default: `1`